raikasdev/bodybuilder/README.md

 WP Bodybuilder is currently an unstable prototype.
 I would not recommend to use it in production.

+## How to install?

+You need to git clone this plugin to your plugins directory, and then run `npm install` and `npm run build` to build the Gutenberg scripts.

 ## How to use?

 Create a file in your theme's `template-parts/blocks` directory.
 For example: `template-parts/blocks/test.php`.
 Then add the following code: